Click the letters to look what’s inside

 Dart – A V-shaped or diamond shaped, tapered adjustment (usually a fold on the inside of the piece) to a pattern to allow for more fullness in the bust area or less fullness in other areas (waist).

-Edgestitch – A finishing stitch done as close to the edge as possible.
-Generally used as a decorative stitch.
+Edgestitch – A finishing line of stitches sewn as close to the edge of a seam, hem, or pocket opening.
+Generally used as a decorative stitch and sewn 0.15 cm (1/16″) from the edge.

 Finish (an edge) – Turn under 1/4″ and stitch, serge the edge, zig-zag, or other method of finishing the edge so it doesn’t ravel or cause a bulky problem.